Alexey Minyaylo

-Alexey Andreevich Minyaylo (Алексей Андреевич Миняйло; born 5 February 1985, Moscow) is a Russian social entrepreneur and political activist.
+Alexey Andreevich Minyaylo (Алексей Андреевич Миняйло; born 5 February 1985 in Moscow) is a Russian social entrepreneur and political activist.
 During the 2019 Moscow City Duma election he was a member of election team of Lyubov Sobol.
 Together with her, he went on a hunger strike in protest against non-admission to the election.
 On 2 August he was arrested on charges of participating in the "riots" on 27 July 2019.
 In 2022 Alexey have organized several of anti-war projects.

 Early life and education

 Aleksey was born in a family of graduates from the History Department of Moscow State University, although his father had to go into the fire guards so that the family could live in Moscow.
 Minyailo is an Orthodox Christian and was an altar boy in the church of St. Tatiana on Mokhovaya Street.
 He invited friends who rarely go to church to celebrate Easter together, helping them not to feel like strangers there.

 He graduated from the History Department of Moscow State University as did his parents, but refused to stay there for graduate study.
 Later he studied at the IEDC-Bled School of Management and he was supposed to defend a dissertation in 2019.

 He worked as an editor in a business magazine and as a business development manager in an advertising agency.
 He participated in the creation of an adaptation programs for children from orphanages.
 He also introduced project teaching methods in Russian higher education.